You run an awesome cleaning business. Clients are happy. You’re growing exponentially.

 Sometimes it will feel like you just can’t get any traction.
 You’ll work really hard to get a new employee and then you’ll have to let them go in a week.

-Practice the things in this post and you’ll see a difference.
+Practice these things, and you’ll see a difference in your cleaning business.
 This guide will help you pinpoint problems, address them and move forward.

 Cody is a copywriter with Service Autopilot.
 He was writing before he could read, dictating stories to his mom.
 Of late, he distills business principles and practices learned from his ever-increasing trove of books and his year with SA Support into digestible blog posts designed to provide maximum value to service industry business owners.